Agile-Labs-Tech/agilelabs-isms-policy/14 ICT SOPs/README.md

 ## Installation of Software on Operational System

-1. Any new or upgrade software shall be approved by the CEO, or anyone appointed by the CEO, before the tests and installations may be attempted.
+1. Any new or upgrade software shall be approved by the CSO, or anyone appointed by the CSO, before the tests and installations may be attempted.
 2. Any new or upgrade software shall be tested on a test PC or server in a standalone or independent network before the software may be installed in any user PC or operational server.
 3. The test on a PC or server may be conducted in a test environment in the office or one of the vendor&#39;s offices.
 4. The test PC or server shall be validated to be operating normally; that is, it is operating without any faults detected or failures during the start-up and normal operation modes.